 In the stunning land of contrasts of the Disko Bay area, an UNESCO site, Arctic Culture Lab strives for a critical multidisciplinary platform for the increasing artistic interest in the Arctic.
 How to get here is shortly decribed in this video

-The residency-program 2021 is running under the topic Arctic Research and we are excited to welcome the following selected artists:
+The residency-program 2021 was running under the topic Arctic Reflections and we welcomed the following selected artists:

 Páll Ásgeir Ásgeirsson, Iceland

 Eva Faché, Norway *

 Jet Pascua, Norway *

 Jette Ellgaard Kristensen, Denmark *